-four months have elapsed following my purchase conveyancing in Dorchester concluded.
-I have checked the Land Registry site which shows that I paid £150,000 when infact I paid £180,000.
+five months have elapsed since my purchase conveyancing in Dorchester concluded.
+I have checked the Land Registry website which shows that I paid £150,000 when infact I paid £160,000.
 Why the discrepancy?

-Yesterday I discovered that there is a flying freehold issue on a property I have offered on a fortnight ago in what should have been a straight forward, no chain conveyancing.
-Dorchester is the location of the property.
-What do you suggest?
+I've recently found out that there is a flying freehold issue on a house I have offered on last month in what should have been a straight forward, no chain conveyancing.
+Dorchester is where the house is located.
+Can you offer any advice?